How to measure a muzzle correctly

 Too big, too small – what to do?

 Now what if I misjudge or my dog doesn’t fit in the standard muzzle?
 It varies from manufacturer to manufacturer how to measure to order a muzzle.
 With models that are made in different one-size-fits-all, you then often have a choice between a little too small and a little too big.
 Too small is extremely uncomfortable for your dog because the muzzle squeezes and your dog can’t pant enough.
-Too big is annoying for you, because the dog can strip off the muzzle relatively easily and you can never be sure if the muzzle will hold when the dog needs it.
+Too big is annoying for you because the dog can slip the muzzle off relatively easily and you can never be sure whether the muzzle will hold when the dog needs it.

 Are there also manufacturers who do things differently?